Our work with

 I didn't know the importance of moving with cancer, I have learnt so much about why it's important

-Over 200 people from BAME communities impacted by cancer have engaged through awareness raising events on the benefits of physical activity with cancer.
+Over 200 people from communities impacted by cancer have engaged through awareness raising events on the benefits of physical activity with cancer.

 With each group we have co designed programmes ranging from Bollywood dance sessions to walking groups, chair based yoga, gentle rehabilitation classes, and community taster events held in trusted spaces such as community and neighbourhood centres.
 Feedback shows increased confidence and reduced fear of movement, particularly those who had never been offered physical activity support.